particle-iot/docs/src/content/reference/ios.md

 In previous Xcode releases, some Apple frameworks had been specially audited so that their API would show up with proper Swift optionals.
 Starting Xcode 6.3 there's support for this on your own code with a new Objective-C language feature: nullability annotations.
 The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays more nicely with Swift projects.

-*Breaking change* your code will have to be updated - all SDK callbacks now return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
+All SDK callbacks now return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
 See updated Swift examples below.
 Basically only simple change required from you the SDK user: to replace your callback argument types from `!` suffix to `?` suffix.

 #### 3) AFNetworking 3.0